 - Reporting observations and findings to the IRB or a designated official.

 The research monitor may take any steps necessary to protect the safety and well-being of participants until the IRB can assess the situation or incident including

 - Stopping a research study in progress, or

 - Removing individuals from the study.

-Additional DoD Requirements for Recruitment and Informed Consent
+Additional DoD Requirements for Command Permission, Recruitment, and Informed Consent

 - Officers are not permitted to influence the decision of their subordinates.

-- Officers and senior non-commissioned officers may not be present at the time of recruitment.
+- Officers and senior non-commissioned officers cannot be present at the time of recruitment.

 - Officers and senior non-commissioned officers must be given a separate opportunity to participate (when applicable).

 When research involves service members and recruitment will take place in a group setting, an independent ombudsman must be present when risk is greater than minimal.
 Under similar conditions when research risk is no greater than minimal, the IRB may require that an ombudsman be appointed.
 In the latter case, The IRB will base its decision to require an ombudsman on the sample population, and recruitment and consent processes.

 - For individuals with impaired consent capacity when consent is to be obtained from participants' legal representative

 o the intent of the research must be to benefit the individual participant, and